Maryland Agricultural College (MAC), forerunner of the University of Maryland, is chartered on March 6.

 Charles Edwin Bishop is named first chancellor of the College Park campus.

-Hornbake Library opens as the Undergraduate Library, and was renamed in 1980 for R. Lee Hornbake, a faculty member who rose to vice president for academic affairs for the University of Maryland System.
+The Undergraduate Library opens and is named in 1980 for R. Lee Hornbake, a faculty member who rose to vice president for academic affairs for the University System of Maryland.

-The University of Maryland celebrates the country’s bicentennial by planting the M Circle on Campus Drive.
+The University of Maryland celebrates the U.S. bicentennial by establishing the M Circle on Campus Drive.

 School of Public Affairs, now the School of Public Policy, is founded.

-The five University of Maryland campuses are reorganized on July 1 to form the University of Maryland System; College Park is designated the flagship university, and the title of chancellor is changed to president.
+The five University of Maryland campuses are reorganized to form the University of Maryland System, now the University System of Maryland; College Park is designated the flagship university, and the title of chancellor is changed to president.

 The university establishes its own alumni association.